mackacavs/acebook-agil/README.md

 This project has been split into two parts

 * A Ruby on Rails front end and back end which can be run from this project using the quickstart instructions below.
-You can also see this app from Heroku with the following link
+You can also see this app from Heroku with the following link: https://hidden-ocean-16005.herokuapp.com

-* A completely seperate React front end, which can be found following this link
+* A completely seperate React front end, which can be found following this link: https://secret-lake-91806.herokuapp.com

-In order to get the application running locally firstly clone the repository then write the following commands in your terminal in the relevant directory-
+In order to get the application running locally, firstly clone the repository then write the following commands in your terminal in the relevant directory-

 ```
 > bundle install